Michigan Basketball's 2021-22 Schedule Beginning To Take Shape

 "They are a premier program that will be ranked in the preseason top-10 and contend for a national title," Southern Utah head coach Todd Simon said in a release.

 There are also some games where the opponent is known but the date is not.
 The Wolverines will travel to play UCF, a return game after last year's contest at Crisler.
-The Maize and Blue may also head to Oregon for a game that was canceled last season, and it has been reported by The Athletic that they will compete in a road tilt against a Washington D.C.-area team, potentially Prairie View A&M.
+The Maize and Blue may also head to Oregon for a game that was canceled last season, and it has been reported by The Athletic that they will compete in a neutral-site tilt in Washington D.C., with Prairie View A&M potentially being the opponent.

 At the beginning of January, Michigan will reenter Big Ten play for the remaining 18 conference games.